-This report presents the estimated results of the actuarial valuation of the State of Wisconsin Duty Disability Program ("the Plan") as of January 1, 2012 based on census data as of January 1, 2011.
+This report presents the results of the actuarial valuation of the State of Wisconsin Duty Disability Program ("the Plan") as of January 1, 2012.

 The State of Wisconsin provided the participant data, financial information and plan descriptions used in this valuation.
 The actuary has checked the data for reasonableness, but has not independently audited the data.
 The actuary has no reason to believe the data is not complete and accurate, and knows of no further information that is essential to the preparation of the actuarial valuation.